Question: Which would you rather have — more organic traffic or better rankings?

 All links are created equal, right?
 Actually, no.

 Link building used to be easy.
 You could set up a few PBN (private blog network) sites and get a bunch of links that’d push your organic rankings to the top.
 But does it still work?

 The honest guys says you shouldn’t do it.
 Ditch the idea of a PBN.
 Sooner or later, Google will catch up with you and push your rankings to page 107 or de-index your pages altogether regardless of how popular your search term is.

-Instead, to get links that’ll actually improve your search listings, increase your traffic and get you a higher click-through rate (CTR), you need to study the Broken Link Building Bible.
+Instead, to get links that’ll actually improve your search listings, increase your search term traffic and get you a higher click-through rate (CTR), you need to study the Broken Link Building Bible.

 Broken link building is a white-hat and scalable tactic for getting the right kind of links.

 At its core, it’s a content-focused strategy for any link building campaign.
 You simply find dead (or broken) links, analyze the page for relevance and create more valuable content to replace the broken content.
 This helps site owners, editors and webmasters improve their site user experience by replacing broken links with a link to your page based on a search term.

-With the right approach, you can create an effective backlink campaign and automate broken link building, which will continually build momentum for your site with this simple link building software.
+With the right approach, you can create an link building campaign and automate broken link building, which will continually build momentum for your site with this simple link building software.